PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

 2) 95% confidence interval is <b>]-0.08765386;0.08765386[</b>

 3) As the series has an increasing trend it is noticed that autocorrelations go slower toward zero than in the first time series            simulated by Gamma Distribution.
-4) In the following correlogram graph are taken 12 first lag's to see how autocorrelations go straight to zero and in the second            correlogram graph is taken all the data length.
+4) In the following correlogram graph, the first 12 lags are used to see how autocorrelations go to zero and in the second            correlogram graph all the data is used.
 5) Partial Autocorrelation function is also given.

 ```R